Conditions of Entry to Baxter’s Field

 - No climbing trees, walls or fences – keep to the grassy area Do not climb the boundary walls/fences or climb on the trees.
 The company takes no responsibility if you choose to ignore this warning.
 Large trees shed their branches and these may give way unexpectedly.
-Please keep strictly to the mown grass areas of this field, which is for recreational activities only.
-Access to the banks and slopes is out of bounds, as are the fenced off areas, and the picking of wild flowers and plants, other than in the mown areas, is also strictly forbidden.
+Please keep strictly to the mown grass areas of this field, which are for recreational and sporting activities only.
+Access to the fenced off areas is strictly forbidden for your own safety.
+Wild flowers and plants, other than in the mown areas, should not be picked nor the branches of living trees broken.
 Please help to protect our plants, bushes and trees – they are your heritage.

-- Tidy your litter Litter from picnics and parties must be removed and deposited in the receptacles provided, and all picnic areas must be cleaned after use.
-Please note that the cleaning and maintenance of this field are done by volunteers, and therefore your assistance in this matter is expected.
+- Tidy your litter Large amounts of litter from booked picnics and parties must be bagged and removed from the Field.
+Small amounts may be recycled or deposited in the receptacles provided, and all areas must be cleared after use.
+Please note that the cleaning and maintenance of this field is done by volunteers, and therefore your assistance in this matter is expected.

 - No camping Camping, overnight stays, and the erection of any equipment or machinery are all strictly forbidden.

-- No golf and other hazardous games Ball games allowed in the field do not include golf, and stoolball and rounders may only be played when the field is booked for that specific activity.
+- No golf or other hazardous games Ball games allowed in the field do not include golf, while stoolball and rounders may only be played when the field is booked for that specific activity.
 All other ball games must be played with soft balls and only within the mown grass area of the field.